esayyari/esayyari.github.io/DISTIQUE.md

 repository](https://github.com/esayyari/DISTIQUE) or download [this zip file](https://github.com/esayyari/DISTIQUE/archive/master.zip).\
- 2. Then you need to set environmental variable WS\_HOME to the directory under which this "DISTIQUE" repository is placed 3.
+ 2. Then you need to set environmental variable WS\_HOME to the directory under which this "DISTIQUE" repository is placed.
 There are a couple of dependencies that you need to install at this step as well.

 ### <span id="dependencies">[<span class="octicon octicon-link"></span>](#dependencies)</span>Dependencies